STUDENT CODE OF CONDUCT

 - Students who miss work through absence or illness are required to make arrangements with the educator concerned to catch up the work within 24 hours of returning to school.

 Students who arrive at school after 07h30 must report to Reception for a late stamp.
 It is compulsory to show the late stamp to their class educator.
-Students will attend a break detention on the day that they are late, failure to attend this detention will result in a demerit.
 Students will receive a demerit for every three times that they arrive late for school.

-- Parents must inform the school telephonically or via the School App, if their student is absent from school.
+- Parents must inform the school telephonically or via the School App, if their child is absent from school.
 Students who are absent are requested

 to bring a letter of explanation from their Parents/Guardians and hand it to their class educator on the day of their return.
 An absence of 3(three)